 The present discussion sits at the overlap of two different disciplines -- and cultures, in a sense: machine learning and quantum physics.
 Already providing a thorough discussion of such an intersection is a fascinating subject in itself, particularly given the unprecedented surge of activity in this area and the current lack of a systematic theoretical framework.

-In our analysis we have three main focuses.
+In our analysis we have three main points of focus.
 The first is the very mathematical modelling and the analytic solvability.
 The analytical approach reveals structural features that brute-force numerical methods would probably miss.
 In particular, working out explicit combinatorial summations and implementing flow conservation principles we replace `black box' numerics with transparent maths.

 The second is on how the numerical computation of the expected return scales with $N$, in order to pinpoint which specific parts of the QRL protocols drive the customary reduction from a nominal exponential complexity in $N$ to a much faster power-law dependence.
 Two such mechanisms are rigorously identified, a \emph{trajectory equivalence} and a \emph{sparsity of the transition graph}, both operating for every admissible policy; the evidence from the models further points to a third mechanism, of conjectural character, a \emph{spectral concentration at the optimum} whereby only a polynomially small minority of the trajectory equivalence classes effectively supports the optimisation.

 The third is on the issue of possible discrete or also continuous multiplicity of optimal strategies.
 This is a genuinely under-explored problem in the QRL literature.
 Numerically, degeneracy may be monitored by means of various advanced, specialised techniques, carefully sampling and analysing the expected return function.
 However, this can get tricky if distinct optimal policies are in some sense far apart or also are arranged in a continuous range.
 In this regard, we want to explore simple, yet insightful, instances where (non-)degeneracy arises, tracing it back to the various internal components of the model.